Offered in: Chicago

 Graduate transfer credit (up to 9 credit hours) may be applied to the MS Biology degree within one semester of admission.
 Credits from a previously earned degree are not transferable.
-Exemptions to degree requirements (up to 9 credit hours) may be granted to students who have previously completed a graduate degree in a related area and maintain good academic standing after one semester of study at Roosevelt.
-Roosevelt undergraduate students who enter the MS Biology program through an accelerated degree pathway (or "4+1") may apply up to 10 credit hours of eligible coursework to both the BA/BS Biology and the MS Biology degrees.
-All adjustments to program credit hour requirements must be approved by the graduate program director.
+Exceptions to specific course requirements may be granted to students who have previously completed graduate coursework in a related area and who maintain good academic standing after one semester of study at Roosevelt.
+Roosevelt undergraduate students who enter the MS Biology program through the accelerated degree pathway (or "4+1") may apply up to 10 credit hours of eligible coursework to both the BA/BS Biology and the MS Biology degrees.
+All transfer credits and exceptions must be approved by the graduate program director or department chair.

-New students must consult with the graduate program director upon admission to the graduate program.
+New students must consult with the a graduate student advisor upon admission to the program.
 Each graduate student is required to meet with a faculty advisor at least once each semester to select appropriate courses for the following semester.
-Continuing students who have completed at least one semester of graduate study (or 6 credit hours) with a grade average of 3.0 or higher should consult with their advisors to discuss research, internship, independent study and other career development opportunities.
+Continuing students who have completed at least one semester of graduate study (or 6 credit hours) with a grade average of 3.0 or higher should consult with their advisors to discuss research, internship, independent study and other experiential learning opportunities.

 All students must complete 3 credit hours of research training by enrolling in either Research in Biology under the sponsorship of a faculty member (BIOL 492 RESEARCH IN BIOLOGY) or in the regularly scheduled Research Methods course (BIOL 468 RESEARCH METHODS).
 It is recommended that BIOL 492 RESEARCH IN BIOLOGY be taken for 3 credit hours in a single semester, but it may be taken in increments to total 3 credit hours.
 Following the initial research experience, qualified students may pursue advanced study toward a master's thesis by enrolling in 3 to 6 additional credit hours of thesis work (BIOL 485 THESIS).

 Independent study in literature research (BIOL 495 INDEPENDENT STUDY), off-campus internships (BIOL 491 BIOLOGY INTERNSHIP) and course by arrangement options are also available.
 These options are included in the total graduate credit hours but do not substitute for research requirements.
-No more than 10 total credit hours may result from independent study or research unless approved by the graduate program director.
+No more than 10 total credit hours may result from independent study or research unless approved by the graduate program director or department chair.

-The coursework for the degree will be chosen from the list below, from other scheduled courses in BIOL, CHEM or BCHM at the 400-level or through individualized registration as described above.
+The coursework for the degree may be chosen from the list below, from other scheduled courses in BIOL, CHEM or BCHM at the 400-level or through individualized registration as described above.